Zaki1203/Crime-Analysis-Report/README.md

 ## Analysis

 1. Total Crime by Year
 Highest Crimes were reported in the year 2022 with 1150 cases and lowest cases in 2021 with 405 crimes

 2. Crimes on Dayweek
 Most of the crimes are reported on sunday with 375,Friday with 368 ,Monday with 367 and lowest on tuesday with 327

-1. Total Crime by Time Group
+3. Total Crime by Time Group

-The analysis revealed that the highest number of crimes were reported during the 12:00 AM - 2:59 AM time group.
-This was followed by the 9:00 AM - 11:59 AM time group, which recorded the second-highest crime frequency.
-Conversely, the lowest number of crimes were reported during the 12:00 PM - 2:59 PM time group.
+The analysis revealed that the highest number of crimes were reported during the 12:00 AM - 2:59 AM time group with 638 crime reports.
+This was followed by the 9:00 AM - 11:59 AM time group with 607reports , which recorded the second-highest crime frequency.
+Conversely, the lowest number of crimes were reported during the 12:00 PM - 2:59 PM time group with 191 reports

+4. Total Crime by Country
+Highest crimes were reported from Austria with 879 cases followed by finland with 331 cases ,uk with 219 cases and switzerland,belgium  with lowest crime reported with 18 cases

+5. Crime Type
+-Highest crimes reported were of violence & sexual offence,anti-social behaviour,Public order and Criminal damage with lowest crime reports from possession of weapon

+## Suggestions

+Enhance Nighttime Policing
+-Allocate additional resources and patrols during the 12:00 AM - 2:59 AM time group, which has the highest crime frequency.
+Implement community policing initiatives to deter late-night criminal activity.

+Focus on High-Crime Days
+-Increase law enforcement presence on Sundays, Fridays, and Mondays, which consistently report higher crime rates.
+Public awareness campaigns can also discourage criminal behavior during these days.

+Regional Crime Prevention Strategies

+Develop tailored crime prevention programs for high-crime regions like Austria and Finland.
+Collaborate with local authorities to address specific challenges and reduce crime rates.

+Address Violent and Public Order Crimes
+-Prioritize resources to combat Violence & Sexual Offences, Anti-Social Behaviour, and Public Order crimes.
+Strengthen community engagement programs to address root causes such as social inequality and substance abuse.

+Improve Resolution Rates
+-Invest in advanced investigative tools, training, and technology to improve the 29.96% unresolved crime rate.
+Streamline case management systems to ensure timely resolution of incidents.

+Leverage Data-Driven Insights
+-Use the Crime Analysis Report to identify emerging trends and allocate resources effectively.
+Regularly update the dataset and analysis to adapt to changing crime patterns.

+Community Engagement and Awareness
+-Launch public awareness campaigns to educate citizens about crime prevention measures, especially during high-risk periods.
+Encourage community reporting and cooperation with law enforcement.

+Cross-Country Collaboration
+Foster collaboration between countries with high crime rates (e.g., Austria, Finland) to share best practices, intelligence, and resources for combating transnational crimes.